 Should You Run If You Have Asthma?

+Running with Asthma can be a major concern for most of you.
 You went out for a morning run on Sunday.
 You felt great and enjoyed the adrenaline rush of your speed workout.
 But you haven’t been able to step out for training since.
 You have been coughing, wheezing, and experiencing shortness of breath.
 Normally, when you breathe, your nasal passage warms, moistens and filters the air.
 However, when you are running, you tend to breathe faster and through your mouth.
 So, the air you inhale is colder and drier.

 The change in temperature and humidity can sensitize the airways, causing swelling of the inner linings, tightening of muscles, and formation of thick and sticky mucus.
 It might lead to wheezing, difficulty in breathing, and coughing.
 If you have these symptoms, you could be experiencing an asthma attack triggered by exercise such as running, and is called exercise-induced asthma (EIA).